Kaysheridan/1st-Repo/README.md

 # Become Part Of The 1% #

+## Motivation ##
+- My motivation for this project is to try protray my first website as a business model.
+My hope for this site is to provide Marathon training for anyone internested in training for one while keeping the website simple and sleek with enough information to motivate people to want to commit to the training program with out the information being overwhelming.

 ### User Experience ###
 - I want visitors to the site to be able to nvaigate the site with ease.
 - I want visitors to the site to understand the purpose of the site.